-Next, we prove a proposition relating the boundaries of level components on $\ZZ$ to level components on $\TT$.
+Next, we prove a proposition relating the boundaries of sublevel components on $\ZZ$ to those of sublevel components on $\TT$.
 We then show that this proposition applies to the set $V_0$ from Proposition~\ref{prop: U and V exist}, and use this fact to prove Lemma~\ref{lem: projection of LC boundary}.
 We remind the reader that $A^+$ and $A^{++}$ were introduced in Section~\ref{subs: predef}.

 \begin{propos} Let $t\in\QP_{\zero}$ and $r=\pi(t)\in\hm(\TT)$.
 Suppose $V:=\LC_{t}^+(u,v)$ for adjacent vertices $u,v\in\ZZ$ satisfying $t(v)=t(u)+1$.
 If

 then

 \end{propos} \begin{proof} Let $R := \LC^+_{r}(\pi(u),\pi(v))$.
 We first note that \eqref{eq: pi boundary} follows from the following two claims,